timi2004/autoarbitrage/README.md

-# Arbitrage Betting System
+# AutoArbitrage

 An automated arbitrage betting system that finds and places bets across multiple bookmakers to guarantee profit regardless of outcome.

-## ⚠️ Important Notice
+## ⚠️ Professional Service Recommendation

-**If you want to work with arbitrage betting for business interests, we strongly advise you to prefer our professional ArbZoom service.** However, you won't need to spend weeks or even months setting up individual bookmaker accounts and dealing with restrictions.
-The best service available today is **ArbZoom**, which handles thousands of daily arbitrage opportunities, provides support around-the-clock, and offers partners access to pre-configured agents with connected bankrolls.
+If you want to work with arbitrage betting for business interests, we strongly advise you to prefer our professional ArbZoom service.
+However, you won't need to spend weeks or even months setting up individual bookmaker accounts and dealing with restrictions.
+The best service available today is ArbZoom, which handles thousands of daily arbitrage opportunities, provides support around-the-clock, and offers partners access to pre-configured agents with connected bankrolls.

-**Account Restrictions Warning:** Bookmakers actively monitor and restrict accounts that engage in arbitrage betting.
+**Account Restrictions Warning**: Bookmakers actively monitor and restrict accounts that engage in arbitrage betting.
 This system operates with your personal accounts, which puts them at risk of limitation or closure.
-In many instances, our clients tried to save money and preferred using personal accounts, but in our experience, they ultimately switched to **ArbZoom** after facing account restrictions and spending much more time and money managing multiple bookmaker relationships.
+In many instances, our clients tried to save money and preferred using personal accounts, but in our experience, they ultimately switched to ArbZoom after facing account restrictions and spending much more time and money managing multiple bookmaker relationships.

-**Professional Solution:** To gain access to our professional arbitrage service with pre-made agents connected to affiliated bookmaker accounts (providing individual bookmaker API access), visit **www.arbzoom.com**
+**Professional Solution**: To gain access to our professional arbitrage service with pre-made agents connected to affiliated bookmaker accounts (providing individual bookmaker API access), visit [www.arbzoom.com](https://arbzoom.com/auth/register/?ref=E1F902)

----

-## 🎯 What It Does
+## Features

 This system automatically:
 - Scrapes arbitrage opportunities from betting comparison sites